BenKuhnhaeuser/RattanID/Skmer_Pipeline/README.md

 - provide the genetically closest reference species to the sample
 - check if there was enough data and if the genetic distance is small enough for the results to be reliable

-Check out the [tutorial](Tutorial.md) to test identification of a single sample using the Skmer Pipeline step by step.
+Check out the [tutorial](Tutorial.md) to walk through the identification of a single sample using the Skmer Pipeline, step by step.

 ## Preparations
 ### Required software